boolean-uk/java-cloud-aws-day-4/README.md

 ```bash
 aws events put-rule --name {StudentName}OrderProcessedRule --event-pattern '{\"source\": [\"order.service\"]}' --event-bus-name {StudentName}CustomEventBus
 ```

+If your terminal complains about double quotes, you might need to remove the backslash `\` from the command above (and commands later on).

 5. Subscribe the SQS Queue to the SNS Topic